-7 time of the property of the
+70 - Allillai Ociciice - Exploring Allillais

-Class 1 "Gate to Plate" - Show what products or by-

-products we get from animals.
+"Gate to Plate" - Show what products or byproducts we get from animals.
 Maximum

 exhibit size 14" x 22".

-Class 2 Parts of a Farm Animal - Exhibit may focus
+Parts of a Farm Animal - Exhibit may focus

 on one species or show multiple species.

 Maximum exhibit size 14" x 22".

-Class 3 Know Your Breed - Create an exhibit that
+Know Your Breed - Create an exhibit that

 shows what you have learned about the breed

-of your animal.